-Board staff has reviewed and approved the NIC job analyses and development process, as well as, reviewed and approved test specifications for each NIC examination title used in the State of California.
-Board staff administers and 'rates' the candidates for the practical portion of the exam.
-The staff of Psychological Services, Incorporated (PSI) administers the written portion of the examination which is computer-based.
+Board staff reviewed and approved the current NIC occupational analysis and development process, as well as, reviewed and approved test specifications for each NIC examination title used in California.

+Board staff administers and "rates" the candidates for the practical portion of the licensing examination.
+The staff of Psychological Services, Incorporated administers the written portion of the licensing examination, which is computer-based.